 Nonetheless, the effective control of abstractions is still an issue to be resolved.
-Despite the Spanish Water Law is in place now for almost 30 years, there are still thousands of water rights not included in the electronic databases of the Water Register, which according to the information provided by Spain is only due to completion by 1 January 2020.
+Despite the Spanish Water Law is in place now for almost 30 years, there are still thousands of water rights not included in the electronic databases of the Water Register, which according to the information provided by Spain is only due to completion by 1 January 202037.
 Furthermore, there is recurrent evidence of significant illegal water abstractions in water-scarce areas (e.g. ES050, ES040), and it is unclear if the measures of the RBMPs will effectively address this issue.

 The Spanish law includes the mechanism of "declaration of overexploitation".
 This measure reinforces the administrative control of abstractions in areas where abstraction exceeds natural recharge and therefore there is a situation of poor quantitative status of aquifers.
 This declaration, however, is not compulsory but can be used at the discretion of the river basin authorities.
-In some basins this is being used significantly (e.g. ES040, ES070) but in others with severe problems of overexploitation is not (ES110, ES060, ES050).
-In ES110 the RBMP even allows granting new concessions for abstractions in groundwater bodies that are in poor quantitative status, which seems to go against any logic of protection of the resource included in the WFD.
+In some basins this is being used significantly (e.g. ES040, ES070, ES124) but in

-considerations, which play a role in applying the exemptions (WFD Articles 4(3) to 4(7)).
+36 This 'ex-ante' combination of ecological and socio-economic considerations seems difficult to reconcile with the WFD approach, that clearly separates in different steps the definition of the environmental objective of good status, which is only based on ecological criteria (WFD Article 4(1) and Annex V), and socio-economic considerations, which play a role in applying the exemptions (WFD Articles 4(3) to 4(7)).
 It should therefore be clear how far the application of exemptions in particular water bodies makes the environmental objectives depart from the default objective of good status.

-&lt;sup>34 Date included in the Royal Decree 670/2013.
+37 Date included in the Royal Decree 670/2013.